smallAreaHealthStatisticsUnit/rapidInquiryFacility/rifNodeServices/tileMaker.md

 TileMaker is currently working with some minor faults but needs to have in order of priority:

 1. Make ZIP file download work.
 A workaround is provided;
+2. Using lower case DBF file names will result in a crash;
-2. Needs to calculate geographic centroids using the database;
+3. Needs to calculate geographic centroids using the database;
-3. Support for population weighted centroids].
+4. Support for population weighted centroids].
 In the interim this will be supported via script;
-4. UTF8/16 support (e.g. Slättåkra-Kvibille should not be mangled as at present);
+5. UTF8/16 support (e.g. Slättåkra-Kvibille should not be mangled as at present);
-5. Support very large shapefiles (e.g. COA2011).
+6. Support very large shapefiles (e.g. COA2011).
 This probably will require a rewrite of the shapefile reader to process area by area.
 The issue is with multipolygons.
    These are often multiple records in shapefiles and they need to be UNIOONed together.
 A workaround is provide in [2.4 Pre Processing Shapefiles](https://github.com/smallAreaHealthStatisticsUnit/rapidInquiryFacility/blob/master/rifNodeServices/tileMaker.md#24-pre-processing-shapefiles);
-6. GUI's needs to be merged and brought up to same standard as the rest of the RIF.
+7. GUI's needs to be merged and brought up to same standard as the rest of the RIF.
 The TileViewer screen is in better shape than the TileMaker screen.
 Probably the best solution is to use Angular;
-7. Add all DBF fields in shapefile to lookup table (i..e add FIPS codes);
+8. Add all DBF fields in shapefile to lookup table (i..e add FIPS codes);
-8. Support for database logon in the front end;
+9. Support for database logon in the front end;
-9. Run the generated scripts in the Node.js server.
+10. Run the generated scripts in the Node.js server.
 This requires the ability to logon and PSQL copy needs to be replaced to SQL COPY from STDIN/to STDOUT with STDIN/STOUT file handlers in Node.js.

 Peter Hambly
 June 2018